vzamora/Proxmox-Cheatsheet/Media Applications/Prowlarr.md

 	apt install sudo curl sqlite3
 	apt update && apt upgrade -y && apt autoremove

+Now we need to create a Prowlarr user, Prowlarr group, and a directory for Prowlarr to use later on.

+	sudo adduser -m prowlarr
+	sudo groupadd prowlarr
+	sudo usermod -a -G prowlarr prowlarr
+	mkdir /var/lib/prowlarr

 Now download the correct binaries for your system.
 I'm assuming you're using AMD64 architecture, but change as needed.

 After download, you uncompress the files and move to /opt/